About Kev

 While I enjoyed the trips aboard the Hiawatha, I wanted something more.
 My wanderlust was calling me.

-A friend told me about his trip to San Fransico, CA, the following winter, and that conversation piqued my interest.
-Part of my interest was San Francisco, but the other side was I wanted to travel again.
+A friend told me about his trip to San Francisco, CA, the following winter, and that conversation piqued my interest.
+Part of my interest was San Francisco, but the other side was that I wanted to travel again.

 In February 2013, I booked a trip aboard Amtrak’s California Zephyr, and that first trip went well.
-Not only did I enjoy the journey, and I fell in love with travel again, and I found out I love planning and researching trips.
+I enjoyed the journey and fell in love with travel again.
+I also discovered that I love planning and researching trips.

 Amtrak became my favorite type of transportation.
-Since my first trip, I racked up over 126,000 plus miles by riding more than 700 trains later.
-Today, I am still traveling by train.
+Since my first trip, I have ridden more than 700 trains, racking up over 126,000 miles.
+Today, I still travel by train.

-With those miles behind me, I learned much about Amtrak, train travel, packing, and life, and instead of keeping all that to myself, I want to share that knowledge with you.
+With those miles behind me, I learned a great deal about Amtrak, train travel, packing, and life.
+Instead of keeping all that to myself, I want to share that knowledge with you.
 I am still learning about travel because things are changing, and I want to stay up-to-date.

 The Fun Information